Home Compare EQNR.OL vs ON

 Equinor A vs ON Semiconductor: Which Stock Looks Stronger in 2026?

 Equinor ASA holds the cleaner structural position, with the lead spread across valuation and stability.
-ON Semiconductor still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+ON Semiconductor still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (EQNR.OL: STOXX 600, ON: Russell 1000).